How do I share with others using Dropbox?

 Note: Only you can access what’s inside a private folder in your Dropbox account.

 If you invite someone to that folder, then it’s no longer private.

 While comments on shared links are great for reviews, links don’t allow for two-way collaboration.
-So if you want to let others edit the content, invite someone with edit access instead of just sharing the link.
+So if you want to let others edit the content, create a shared folder instead of just sharing the link.

 Sharing on your own terms

 With Dropbox, you can pick and choose how you share your most important files and folders.

 If you need others to give feedback on your work, you can give them edit access to your shared folder.
 But if you don’t want others to edit your work, you can share links instead, which will give them view-only access.